Follow The Leader: The cost of listening to only 1 guideline

 For Patients and Providers

-• Use multiple risk calculators including ACC/AHA PCE, Reynolds (includes family history and hs CRP), Framingham, and European HeartScore
+- Also use multiple additional risk calculators for cross-validation: Reynolds (includes family history and hs CRP), Framingham, and European HeartScore

 Recommended Resources